Information from the International Association of Pediatric Dentists for children Ages 10+

 As children grow into their teens and their habits of eating and brushing change, so does their risk for getting cavities.
 During regular dental checkups, your dentist will be able to identify if your teenager is at risk, and continue to recommend fluoride varnish applications if needed.
 As a general rule, if your teenager is not brushing consistently twice a day, or not brushing well enough, snacking several times during the day, eating or drinking sweet snacks in between meals, has had cavities in the last two years, is wearing braces or retainers, or is taking medicine that makes the mouth dry, he/she could benefit from having fluoride varnish applications even well into adolescence.

 The gums around the lower teeth may become red and sometimes bleed easily when brushing.
 The main reason for this relates to improper cleaning of the teeth and gum-line.
 If the teeth are not straight, they may be more difficult to clean.
-The gums and teeth need to be brushed regularly at least twice daily with fluoride toothpaste.
+The gums and teeth of children ages 10+ need to be brushed regularly at least twice daily with fluoride toothpaste.
 Dental flossing can help clear up the situation as the floss gets between the teeth and removes plaque from areas that the brush cannot reach.
 Parents and children can tell when the gums are getting healthier because the bleeding decreases and the gums become pink and hard.
 One special situation that should be mentioned is called pubertal gingivitis.
 This condition can persist even though the mouth appears well cleaned.
 It is due to the hormonal changes that occur in the body at puberty.
 It is usually a passing phase, and with persistent proper hygiene, the gums will eventually return to the healthy, pink color.

 Many teens start to use mouthwash regularly because they become more interested in their personal hygiene.
 The use of mouthwash should not be a substitute for regular, good tooth brushing with fluoride toothpaste that includes brushing the tongue as it can contribute to a stale mouth odor.
 When using a mouthwash, it is good to use one with fluoride or proven anti plaque benefits.